AI Hallucinations in Insurance: Examples and How to Avoid Them

 - Ethical: Compliant, fair outcomes based on documented facts rather than predictions.

-This framework ensures AI is a trusted tool that empowers your teams, rather than creating new problems to solve.
-The right AI system prevents hallucination while delivering efficiency, accuracy, and compliance benefits.
+This framework ensures AI is a trusted tool that empowers claims teams, rather than creating new problems to solve.
+The right AI toolkit avoids hallucinations while delivering efficiency, accuracy, and compliance benefits.

-Book a demo to see how Claims Intelligence delivers effective, ethical, and insurance-native AI solutions without the hallucination risks of generic systems.
+Book a demo of Owl.co today to see how Claims Intelligence delivers effective, ethical, and insurance-native AI solutions without the hallucination risks of generic AI.